Safeguarding: Child Protection and Online Safety

 Whilst school is closed due to Covid-19, If you have a safeguarding concern about a child then please contact one of the following: Trust Safeguarding Lead Mark Pearmain 07546 608230, Designated Safeguarding Lead Amanda Adcock 07594 888784,

 Central Duty Team 03000 411111 or out of hours 03000 419191 If a child is in immediate danger call 999 and ask for the police

 As a school we actively follow all National and Local guidelines in regard to the safer recruitment of staff, child protection and internet safety.
 We have yearly updates, which are re-visited throughout the year to ensure we remain vigilant.
 Although we are small we have key staff members who lead both child protection and online safety.

-Mrs Haney is our designated safeguarding lead and Mrs Wickham is also trained to this level.
+Mrs Haney is our designated safeguarding lead and Mr Kundu and Mrs Wickham are also trained to this level and act as deputies.
 However if you have a concern all of our staff are trained to help.